NEO97online/vanilla-spa/README.md

 </body>
 ```

-### Router
+### router.js
-This code goes in your router.js file.
-Load this script after the VanillaSpa script.
+This is where your route configuration goes.

 ```javascript
 const r = new Router(